dawarich-app/site/docs/tutorials/reverse-geocoding.md

 Reverse geocoding is the process of converting geographic coordinates into a human-readable address.
 By default, Dawarich provides reverse geocoding functionality using the [Nominatim](https://nominatim.org/) service.
 This service is free to use, but it asks users to limit the number of requests per second to 1 request per second.
 Dawarich will automatically limit the number of requests per second to 1 request per second, but if you have a lot of points in your location history data, the reverse geocoding process might take some time.
 To speed up the process, you can set up [your own reverse geocoding service](#setting-up-your-own-reverse-geocoding-service).

+If you don't want to be limited by the number of requests per second, you can support Dawarich development on [Patreon](https://www.patreon.com/c/freika/membership) and use the Photon API instance hosted by Freika without any limits, or you can set up [your own reverse geocoding service](#setting-up-your-own-reverse-geocoding-service).

 ## How to enable reverse geocoding

 To enable reverse geocoding, you need to set the `REVERSE_GEOCODING_ENABLED` environment variable to `true` in the `docker-compose.yml` file.
 Here is an example of how to do it: